GitauHarrison/notes/search/implement_elasticseach.md

 ```

 The `query_index` function takes an index name together with the query to search for along with pagination controls.
 Unlike [before](#understanding-elasticsearch) where you saw the use of `match`, above, we are using `multi-match` which can search across multiple fields.
-The use of `*` in the key `fields` basically tells Elasticsearch to took in all fields.
+The use of `*` in the key `fields` basically tells Elasticsearch to look in all fields.

 Unfortunately, Elasticsearch does not provide a nice pagination control as is the case with SQLAlchemy.
 The implementation implements a custom logic to add pagination.
-The re `return` statement returns two items, (1) A list of IDs from the search results and (2) the total number of results.
+The `return` statement returns two items, (1) A list of IDs from the search results and (2) the total number of results.
 Refer to the search results of the [Understanding Elasticsearch](#understanding-elasticsearch) section to learn more.

 Let us test our work on a Flask shell: